Meromorphic vector bundles on the Fargues--Fontaine curve: Categories of vector bundles

 \section{Categories of vector bundles}

 Our starting point is the functor

-which takes an analytic adic space to its category of vector bundles (i.e. locally free $\calO_X$-modules).
-This is well-behaved, satisfies analytic descent, and satisfies that $\calV(\Spa(R,R^+))\simeq \on{Proj}(R)$, where the latter denotes the symmetric monoidal additive category of finite dimensional projective $R$-modules \cite[Theorem 5.2.8]{SW20}, \cite[Theorem 2.7.7]{kedlaya_liu_relative_p_adic_hodge_theory_foundations}.
-At this point we note that for a geometric point $\Spa(C,C^+)$ with canonical inclusion $\Spa(C,O_C)\subseteq \Spa(C,C^+)$ we obtain equivalences in $\Catex$
+which takes uniform analytic adic spaces (as in \cite[Definition 5.3.1]{SW20}) to its category of vector bundles (i.e.\ locally finite free $\calO_X$-modules).
+This is well-behaved, satisfies analytic descent, and satisfies that $\calV(\Spa(R,R^+))\simeq \on{Proj}(R)$ for any stably uniform Huber pair $(R,R^+)$, where the latter denotes the symmetric monoidal additive category of finite dimensional projective $R$-modules \cite[Theorem 5.2.8]{SW20}, \cite[Theorem 2.7.7]{kedlaya_liu_relative_p_adic_hodge_theory_foundations}.
+We note that the exact structure on $\on{Proj}(R)$ is induced by its additive structure (this implies by analytic descent that a sequence of vector bundles on an adic space $\Sigma\coloneqq[\calE_1\to \calE_2\to \calE_3]$ is exact if and only if it is analytic locally split exact).

+We wish to study the functor $\calV$, and our main technique will be to reduce general statements about $\calV(X)$ to statements about $\calV(\bar{x})$ as $\bar{x}\to X$ ranges over the geometric points of $X$.
+We record some observations that are useful for this purpose.

+\begin{lemma} Let $X$ be either a perfect scheme or an uniform analytic adic space.
+Then, the map

+is injective, where the $\bar{x}\to X$ run over all geometric points (in either the scheme-theoretic or analytic sense) of $X$. \end{lemma} \begin{proof} This reduces to $X$ being either affine or affinoid.
+In the scheme-theoretic case, this follows since perfect rings are reduced (and hence the intersection of all prime ideals is the zero ideal).
+In the perfectoid case, this is implied by \cite[Theorem 5.2.1]{SW20}. \end{proof}